Should You Cover Microgreen Seeds? – A Test

 The two middle trays are very similar, both had reasonably good germination, but because the roots did not anchor into the soil, many plants didn't get enough moisture from bottom watering and died due to lack of water.

-Now, they could be watered from the top, but then you increase the risk of fungus growth.
+They could be watered from the top, but then you increase the risk of fungus growth.

 Below are photos of each of the four test trays.
-The trays are in order for how they are explained in the article from left to right.
+The trays are in order how they are explained in the article from left to right.

 radish microgreens day 5